 The Slovenian Association Of Chinese Medicine And Acupuncture(SZKMA) has been a member of ETCMA since 2020.
 Together, we strive for the professional development and recognition of TCM in Slovenia, Europe and beyond.
 In an effort to extend much needed healing and hope to the affected refugees of the Ukraine conflict, ETCMA and American Society of Acupuncturists (ASA) have established a fund-raiser program to support their European member associations and their efforts to provide acupuncture and wellness services.

-The aim of the clinics is to reduce trauma, stress and pain caused by natural disasters or warfares.
+The aim of the clinics is to reduce trauma, stress and pain caused by natural disasters or warfare.
 The setting allows the volunteer practitioner to treat physical and mental discomfort to a large number of people, from children, to adults and seniors.
 It is easily set up in different locations offering safe, free and effective treatments.
 The treatment protocols are well executed and documented in various scientific journals.

-Trauma community clinic in Slovenia
+Pro bono TCM clinic in Slovenia

-Offering weekly or biweekly treatments pro-bono
+Offering weekly or biweekly treatments pro-bono;

-Cooperating with other NGOs and volunteer organisations
+Cooperating with other NGOs and volunteer organizations;

 Helping as many people as we can using our competencies.